-- Google Earth and Maps: This service helps to share compelling data visualizations which highlight your organization’s impact.
+- Google Earth and Maps: This service shares compelling data visualizations that highlight your organization’s impact.
 Additionally, the use of Google Maps helps community members locate your nonprofit’s programs and resources nearest to them.

-Your organization can gain access to all of that and more by registering with Google for Nonprofits.
+Your organization can access these benefits and more by registering with Google for Nonprofits.
 Here is how to do so: